-The Sentra is Nissan’s compact sedan, in the same general class as rivals like the Toyota Corolla, Honda Civic, Mazda3 and Ford Focus.
+The Sentra is Nissan’s compact sedan, in the same general class as rivals like the Toyota Corolla, Honda Civic, Mazda3, Ford Focus and Chevy Cruze.

 Historically, the Sentra has been one of the sportier models in this class — and so a distinct alternative to economy-minded compact sedans like the Corolla.

-Prices start at $16,480 for the base S model with 1.8 liter engine and the six-speed manual transmission — about $3k less than an HR-V or similar base-trim subcompact crossover.
+Prices start at $16,780 for the base S model with 1.8 liter engine and a six-speed manual transmission.

-All trims, including the base S, get Bluetooth wireless connectivity, a USB port for devices and secondary steering wheel-mounted controls for the audio system.
-SV and higher trims get keyless ignition, an upgraded LCD display and stereo with satellite radio, plus leather trim.
-SR and SL trims now get four-wheel-disc brakes as part of the standard equipment package.
+All trims, including the base S, feature Bluetooth wireless connectivity, a USB port for devices and secondary steering wheel-mounted controls for the audio system.

 Big enough on the inside to comfortably carry five people.

-Costs thousands less than similar-in-size (on the inside) crossovers like the HR-V and its kin.
+Costs thousands less than similar-in-size compact crossovers like the Honda HR-V, Mazda CX3 and so on.

 WHAT’S NOT SO GOOD

-Though only about three years “old,” the current Sentra faces stiff competition from several newer models like the just-updated Honda Civic and the soon-to-be-updated Chevy Cruze.
+Though it’s been face-lifted, the current Sentra is still basically the same as it was four years ago and faces fierce competition from several newer models, including the just-updated Honda Civic and the all-new (2016) Chevy Cruze sedan.

 UNDER THE HOOD

-A six-speed manual transmission is standard — but only in base S trim Sentras.
-All other trims come only with a continuously variable (CVT) automatic.
+A six-speed manual transmission is standard in the S but all other trims come only with a continuously variable (CVT) automatic.

-Either way, acceleration is breathy at best.
-Because even though the current Sentra weighs slightly less than the previous-generation Sentra (2,822 lbs. vs. 2,906 lbs.) the loss of engine displacement — and 10 hp — is evident when the accelerator pedal is depressed.
+Even though the current Sentra weighs slightly less than the previous-generation Sentra (2,822 lbs. vs. 2,906 lbs.) the loss of engine displacement — and 10 hp — is evident when you want to get going.

-For economy-minded buyers, the good news is the Sentra’s 30 city, 39 highway MPG rating (40 MPG, if you order the FE+ enhancements, which include low-rolling resistance tires and underbody aerodynamic deflectors).
-This is right there with the Honda Civic (30 city, 39 highway in standard trim; 31 city, 41 highway with the optional HF equipment) and better than the Toyota Corolla (27 city, 36 highway) unless you move up two trims to the LE Eco, which manages a class-best 30 city, 42 highway.
+The good news is the Sentra’s 30 city, 39 highway MPG rating (40 MPG, if you order the FE+ enhancements).
+This is excellent, as good or better than anything else in this class.
+The Honda Civic, for instance, rates 30 city, 39 highway in standard trim; 31 city, 41 highway with the optional HF equipment.
+The Toyota Corolla comes in at 27 city, 36 highway — unless you move up two trims to the LE Eco ($22,895 to start) which manages a class-best 30 city, 42 highway.

 ON THE ROAD

-The down-powered, de-engined Sentra is noticeably slower than the previous generation Sentra — and the CVT automatic transmission makes it feel (and sound) slower than it actually is.
+The down-powered, de-engined Sentra is noticeably slower than the previous generation Sentra (which ran 0-60 in the nines) and the CVT automatic transmission makes it feel (and sound) slower than it actually is.

 And that’s before the driver gets in.

-One 190 pound driver (me) and the car is already over 3,000 lbs.
-Put two 190 pound passengers in there and the Sentra’s curb weight will be in the neighborhood of 3,200 pounds.
+One 200 pound driver (me) and the car is over 3,000 lbs.
+With two additional occupants, the Sentra’s curb weight will be in the neighborhood of 3,300 pounds.